 The Music Department is part of The Arts Faculty and is an exciting and lively area of the school in which pupils can develop their individual musical talents and skills, and enrich their creative experiences.
 The aim of the music department is for all our pupils at Key Stage 3 to broaden their musical experience through the study of a variety of musical genres, ranging from music from different cultures and traditions around the world to music from different periods in time right up to the current day.
 Throughout Key Stage 3, pupils will have the opportunity to perform, compose, evaluate and listen critically to a wide selection of music and then those with a special interest and passion for music go on to opt to continue to study Music in KS4 to achieve a GCSE qualification.
 Most importantly, the department strives to ensure that all pupils are able to participate, engage and enjoy the experience of music-making.

 Music is taught in a purpose-built classroom equipped with pitched and unpitched percussion instruments, keyboards, a piano and 14 PCs with FL Studio and Sibelius music software.
 The room also benefits from four practice rooms attached to the teaching space that can be used for paired and group work during practical sessions and can be booked by students for use during lunchtimes and after school.
-There is also a music hut that is used as an additional teaching space and for a number of our instrumental lessons to take place; please see below for more details.
+Our wide range of instrumental and vocal lessons also take place in these rooms; please see below for more details.

 Key Stage 3